koorchik/js-validator-livr/README.md

 #### Browser

-You can find browserified versions in "dist" folder (livr-debug.js - not minified development version with source maps, livr-min.js - minified production version)
+You can find browserified versions in "dist" folder (livr-debug.js - not minified development version with source maps, livr-min.js - minified production version).
+Possible you will need some polyfills ("isInteger" etc) for older browsers.

 # CLASS METHODS

 ## new LIVR.Validator(livr, isAutoTrim);
-Contructor creates validator objects. livr - validations rules.
+Constructor creates validator objects. livr - validations rules.
 Rules description is available here - https://github.com/koorchik/LIVR

 isAutoTrim - asks validator to trim all values before validation.
 Output will be also trimmed.